FAQs About Laura

 Honestly, I can’t remember a time that I wasn’t scribbling down stories.
 I was lucky to have a healthy imagination, and by elementary school I was writing stories on typing paper my parents would staple into “books” for me.
 I do recall the loud scratch a well-sharpened pencil made on the crisp sheet, and that it was very hard to erase my drawing boo-boos.
 Most of the stories included animals as “supporting characters,” something I still seem to do today.
 I wrote my first “historical fiction” back then, “Mary Moore, Indian girl,” clearly influenced by the story of Virginia Dare (the English baby born in the late 1500s in the “Lost Colony” of Roanoke Island, NC, and reportedly adopted by local Native Americans).
 My drawings were….well…. let’s just say I am incredibly lucky that my picture books are graced with the beautiful artwork of Lynn Munsinger!

 I think what I instinctively loved about writing was it allowed me to ask all those “how-come” questions, like Alice in Flying South.
 “How-come” people act they way they do?
-Writing helps you explore, decipher, and celebrate the rather remarkable creatures that human beings are.
+Writing helps you explore and come to understand and then celebrate the rather remarkable creatures that human beings are.

 Did you have a favorite author as a child?